arosecra/brooke/README.md

 	- attempt to standardize image sizes. pad transparency onto images to fill height gap?
 		-need to handle series thumbnails in pipeline

-	- editor for markdown, if i want to change / update it?
+	- editor for markdown, when i want to change / update it?
+		- keep track of errata'd files / sections in case we re-ocr

 	- switch to pnpm